 Winters harsh with cold and snow passed without much change until early in the Twentieth Century.
 That’s when the authorities first bought up the hamlet, planning it as part of a new state park.

 In 1965, New York finally sacrificed Doodletown for skiing.
 They evicted the last residents through eminent domain, the tool of choice for confiscating private property.

 The ski trails were never built, but it was too late for Doodletown.

-The church, the school and the homes had been abandoned.
-Almost all the buildings were knocked down or removed.
+The church, the school and the homes were uninhabited.
+Almost all the buildings knocked down or hauled away.
 Only the lingering stencils of roads and what nature had not reclaimed from the left behind foundations remained.

-A school was left standing to shelter hikers until vandalism ruined it.
+A school stood as a shelter for hikers until vandals ruined it.

 In this odd sort of way, Doodletown’s not quite a town of ghosts, but they’re nearby.

 The Doodletown Trail